The Guide for the Perplexed: The second part

-This leads into a discussion about the merits of the debate whether the universe is eternal or created.
-As in the first book, Aristotle's theory of the eternity of the universe is seen as the best, philosophically.
-However, this is because Maimonides considered the proofs that the universe was created to be inferior.
-He still points out supposed problems with the Aristotelian view and states that, while Aristotle's argument is the best, the possession of Divine Revelation from the Torah is the extra piece of information necessary to decide the matter.
-This is followed by a brief exposition of Creation as outlined in Genesis and theories about the possible end of the world.

-The second major part of the book is the discussion of the concept of prophecy.
+The second major part of the second part is the discussion of the concept of prophecy.
 Maimonides departs from the orthodox view in that he emphasizes the intellectual aspect of prophecy: According to this view, prophesy occurs when a vision is ascertained in the imagination, and then interpreted through the intellect of the prophet.
 In Maimonides view, many aspects of descriptions of prophesy are metaphor.
 All stories of God speaking with a prophet, with the exception of Moses, are metaphors for the interpretation of a vision.
 While a perfected "imaginative faculty" is required, and indicated through the behavior of the prophet, the intellect is also required.
 Maimonides insists that all prophesy, excepting that of Moses, occurs through natural law.
-Maimonides also states that the descriptions of nation-wide prophesy at Mt.
-Sinai in Exodus are metaphors for the apprehension of logical proofs.
+Maimonides also states that the descriptions of nation-wide prophesy at Mount Sinai in Exodus are metaphors for the apprehension of logical proofs.
 For example, he gives the following interpretation:

 Maimonides outlines 11 levels of prophecy, with that of Moses being beyond the highest, and thus most unimpeded.
 Subsequent lower levels reduce the immediacy between God and prophet, allowing prophecies through increasingly external and indirect factors such as angels and dreams.
 Finally, the language and nature of the prophetic books of the Bible are described.